The Long Read:

 The minute, although it came as a surprise to many Friends, had considerable history behind it.
 It began with an announcement the previous fall of a women’s weekend workshop at Powell House, NYYM’s conference center in the Hudson Valley.
 The topic was “The Quaker Experience of the Goddess,” and in the announcement for it the workshop leader, Carolyn Mallison., described herself as, among other things, “a student of Wicca,” the name for certain forms of modern witchcraft.

-This was not the first such workshop Mallison had led at Powell House; she had also led interest groups on Goddess spirituality at NYYM. for several years.
+This was not the first such workshop Mallison had held at Powell House; she had also led interest groups on Goddess spirituality at NYYM. for several years.
 But a few Clintondale Friends, seeing the reference to Wicca, felt strongly such a session should not be held on NYYM property.

 These Friends took their concern to Clintondale’s business meeting.
 After much labor, and not without dissent, the meeting agreed and protests were sent, first to Powell House, then to the YM Ministry and Counsel Committee, and finally to the YM representative Meeting, all unsuccessfully.